Will it glue? On short-depth designs beyond the unitary group: Summary of results

+Our upper bounds on the other hand all explicitly pass through the gluing lemma of Ref.~\cite{schuster_random_2025} (thus proving that it does ``glue'').
+We extend this construction by various non-trivial statements of \emph{unitary} $k$-design-ness of the Clifford, orthogonal and symplectic groups when restricting the input states to being positive partial transpose (PPT) on all copies of the state.

-Table~\ref{tab:results-overview} shows an overview of the main results of this paper in a $1\mathrm{D}$ geometry (see the discussion below for modifications in other geometries).
-Some known results for the unitary and Clifford group are added for reference.
+Table~\ref{tab:results-overview} shows an overview of the results of this paper, together with a few known results from the literature.
 We note that we can construct unitary 1-designs in constant depth for every group, so results are only presented for $k\geq 2$.
 We now discuss our results for each group individually.

-\paragraph{Clifford group.} We know that the multi-qubit Clifford group is an exact unitary $3$-design~\cite{webb2015clifford,zhu_multiqubit_2017}, thus the results from~\cite{schuster_random_2024,laracuente2024approximate} carry over to random Clifford circuits for $k\leq 3$.
+\paragraph{Clifford group.} We know that the multi-qubit Clifford group is an exact unitary $3$-design~\cite{zhu_clifford_2016}, thus the results from Refs.~\cite{schuster_random_2025,laracuente2024approximate} carry over to random Clifford circuits for $k\leq 3$.
 It is therefore interesting to see that a clear distinction can be made between Clifford $3$-designs and Clifford $4$-designs in terms of circuit depth.
-Indeed, we prove that if the lightcone starting from the first qubit does not contain a constant fraction of all qubits, an ensemble cannot be an (additive and relative-error) Clifford 4-design (Theorem~\ref{theorem: clifford rel unitary}).
+Indeed, we prove that if the lightcone starting from the first qubit does not contain a constant fraction of all qubits, an ensemble cannot be an (additive and relative-error) Clifford 4-design (Theorem~\ref{theorem: clifford rel unitary} in the Supplementary Information).
 In the $1\mathrm{D}$ architecture this gives us a lower bound of $\Omega(n)$, which is exponentially worse than for $k=3$.
 For general architectures (e.g. all-to-all connectivity) this leads to a general lower bound of $\Omega(\log(n))$.

-We also prove a lower bound of $\Omega(n)$ for relative-error Clifford state 4-designs (see Theorem~\ref{theorem:clifford_rel_state}), under the additional assumption that the circuits are \emph{locally independent} -- i.e.~gates on qubits that are far away from each other are drawn independently, see Section~\ref{section: preliminaries} for the exact definition.
+We also prove a lower bound of $\Omega(\dia)$ for relative-error Clifford state 4-designs, where $\dia$ is the architecture's diameter, under the additional assumption that the circuits are \emph{locally independent} (see Theorem~\ref{theorem:clifford_rel_state} in the Supplementary Information).
 This is typically the case for the commonly considered random quantum circuits and thus a minor restriction only.
 However, for Clifford \emph{group} designs, this assumption is not needed.
 We expect that this can be generalized to Clifford state designs and thus the assumption of local independence can be eventually dropped.